 Sure, there are fat truck drivers, I’m not going to argue against that.
 Being fat is not unique to truck drivers though.
 Just take a look around you and you will probably quickly notice that being fat does not discriminate by job type.
-When it comes to the Health & Wellness Of Truck Drivers, it is too difficult for them to think of losing weight
+When it comes to health and wellness, it seems nearly impossible to get time to lose weight being a truck driver.

 I see fat people all the time.
 The mail carrier and police officer are fat, so are my dentist and the secretary working in his office, and the women serving food at the local restaurant are huge too.
 Several of the teachers at the school my kids go to are fat, the guy getting on the train to go to his corporate job is obese, and the bus driver could stand to lose some pounds too.

 Because this is America, a lot of people are fat!
 It doesn’t matter which race, gender, or job you have there is a good chance you are

-What I do know is that truck drivers spend a lot of time sitting behind the wheel driving and often don’t have the time to exercise.
+What I do know is that a truck driver spends a lot of time sitting behind the wheel driving and often doesn’t have the time to exercise.
 Long haul drivers spend weeks or at times months away from home which makes it difficult to hold any workout routine.
 To make matters worse they often sleep in their truck and have limited space to move around and cook.
 It’s not like they can head over to a gym when they feel like working out.
 There is usually no gym on-site at a truck stop or business parking lot.

-In this article, I’m going to tell you what truck drivers can do to prevent themselves from getting fat.
-If you are a truck driver and are noticing you are getting soggy in the midsection please take note of these so that you can maintain your health and control your weight.
+In this article, HTA tends to strategies what a truck driver can do to lose weight.
+If you are a truck driver and are noticing you are getting soggy in the midsection please take note of this, so that you can maintain your health and control or lose weight.